Skip to contents

 [recycling.ratio]: calculated for every repeated regeneration dose point.

-[testdose.error]: set the allowed error for the test dose, which per default should not exceed 10%.
+[testdose.error]: set the allowed error for the test dose, which by default should not exceed 10%.
 The test dose error is calculated as Tx_net.error/Tx_net.
 The calculation of the \(T_{n}\) error is detailed in calc_OSLLxTxRatio.

 [palaeodose.error]: set the allowed error for the De value, which per default should not exceed 10%.